-In September of 2011, I was given the chance to start performing at the historic Stonewall Inn.
-And that October, I put together 30 minutes of music to form Vampire Drag Queen - the pop cabaret.
+In October of 2011, I was given the chance to start performing at the historic Stonewall Inn.
+And later that month, I put together 30 minutes of music to form Vampire Drag Queen - the pop cabaret.
 I got dolled up and vamped up that stage performing Halloween friendly songs with a loose plot that allowed me to explore.
 But, most notably, it was the first time I ever performed “Vampire Drag Queen” live.
 I would go on to perform the song at Stonewall every Halloween and sometimes other parts of the year for the next few years.

 UNDER St. MARKS

 In this cabaret that I put together having won Cabaret Showdown, the encore was “Vampire Drag Queen”.
 I don’t recall if this is the first time I performed it this way, but I started realizing that I didn’t have to get into full drag to perform this and a couple of other songs in my Stonewall act.
 Costume pieces, wigs, and lipstick could suffice.
-So, this performance was done with the street clothes I wore for the cabaret, the cape, blond wig, lipstick, and possibly the vampire teeth--though after one the fangs flew out of my mouth at a Stonewall performance, I tended to skip them unless in full regalia.
+So, this performance was done with the street clothes I wore for the cabaret, the cape, blond wig, lipstick, and possibly the vampire teeth--though after one of the fangs flew out of my mouth at a Stonewall performance, I tended to skip them unless in full regalia.